 - The only by-products are heat, some CO2 (hydrogen production, transport, storage, compression) and water vapor.

 - In some cases hydrogen is produced from water through electrolysis.

-- The feedstocks (natural gas and water), are readily available so the use of FCVs can substantively reduce dependence on petroleum.
+- The feedstocks (natural gas and water), are readily available so the use of FCEVs can substantively reduce dependence on petroleum.

-- Today’s typical refueling time for an FCV is approximately 3-5 minutes.
+- Today’s typical refueling time for an FCEV is approximately 3-5 minutes.